UT Tyler Cashiers Office

 Method of Billing

-The University of Texas at Tyler uses electronic billing (e-bill) as its official billing method, and therefore students are responsible for viewing and paying their student account e-bill by the scheduled due date.
-Failure, by the student, to review their e-bill does not constitute a valid reason for not paying their bill on time.
+The University of Texas at Tyler uses electronic billing via their Student Center in myUTTyler as its official billing method, and therefore students are responsible for viewing and paying their student account by the scheduled due date.
+Failure, by the student, to review their student account does not constitute a valid reason for not paying their bill on time.